xarteaga/swarm/README.md

 make menuconfig (and load whatever kernel configuration file you need) SWARM_HOSTNAMES=localhost,remotehost time make -j28 CC="swarm-cc gcc"
 ```

+This may result in higher time due to the host selection algorithm during SSH session connection.
+To improve the host
+selection `swarm-lb` polls the CPU load from the host candidates to create a fitness parameter and through inter-process
+communication provides the best fitted CPU.

 ## Task distribution process